waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Battle Mechanics Update (Mt.
 Moon):** Confirmed Acid (Poison-type move) is 'not very effective' (0.5x) against wild Zubat (Poison/Flying).
 This indicates a ROM hack change where Poison attacks are resisted by either Poison-type or Flying-type Pokémon (or both, though less likely for 0.5x).
 Standard Gen 1: Poison vs Poison = 1x, Poison vs Flying = 1x.

 # Mt.
-Moon Exploration Strategy (Revised Turn 7747)
+Moon Exploration Strategy (Revised Turn 7751)
 *   **Current Location:** Mt.
-Moon B2F at (26,11), currently in battle with a wild Zubat Lv10.
-Previous attempts to progress past Super Nerd (Rocket) at (30,12) failed as he requires a fossil and doesn't battle.
+Moon B2F at (26,11), in battle with wild Zubat Lv10.
-*   **Objective:** Defeat Team Rocket, secure a Fossil, and find the ladder leading to the eastern exit of Mt.
-Moon.
+*   **Objective:** Secure a Fossil on B2F, defeat Team Rocket, then find the eastern exit ladder.
+*   **Immediate Plan:**
+    1. Defeat current wild Zubat.
+    2. Address ZAPPY's confusion (currently 29/50 HP) immediately after battle.
+    3. Prioritize finding and obtaining one of the two Fossils (Dome or Helix) on Mt.
+Moon B2F, likely guarded by another Team Rocket member.
+This is KEY to progressing past the Super Nerd at (30,12).
-*   **Immediate Plan:** Defeat the current wild Zubat.
-Then, use the warp at (26,10) on this floor (B2F) to return to Mt.
-Moon B1F.
-From B1F, I will need to re-evaluate routes to find a fossil or a different way to access other parts of B2F that might lead to progression (e.g., other Rocket members, fossil locations, or the exit ladder).
+    4. If unable to find a fossil in the current B2F segment, use the warp at (26,10) to return to B1F and find an alternative route to other B2F areas.
-*   ZAPPY is still confused (33/50 HP) and its status needs to be verified after this battle.
+*   **Note:** The Super Nerd at (30,12) requires a fossil and will likely battle *after* one is chosen.

 # Critique Feedback & Action Items (Turn 7426)
 *   Test `item_use_advisor_agent` soon (e.g., with Moon Stone or Rare Candy).